-National Parks offer some of the most beautiful and stunning settings for exploring, trekking, and just plain enjoyment for anyone to experience.
+National Parks offer some of the most beautiful and stunning settings for exploring, trekking, and enjoyment for anyone to experience.
 I have always been intrigued by our nation’s national parks and curious about what they are all about.
-So in 2017, we set out to visit and explore all national parks in the U.S. and started with a few parks in Utah and we made it an epic road trip with the family.
-Read about it here:

-4. Death Valley National Park: Zabriskie Point: Badlands and rolling hills painted with golden and reddish hues everywhere you turn.
-An area that is a result of once highly active earthquakes and violent waters, this serene setting was submerged under water as it was filled with sparkling lakes.
+Death Valley National Park: Zabriskie Point: Badlands and rolling hills painted with golden and reddish hues everywhere you turn.
+This area was once submerged under water creating sparkling lakes.
+The result of these beautiful badlands today are because of once highly active earthquakes and violent waters.

-6. Joshua Tree National Park: Located approximately 140 miles east of Los Angeles and a short distance to neighboring Palm Springs area.
-This protected land is comprised of vegetated high desert and low desert making up this extraordinary national park.
-Much of this land expands across both the Colorado and Mojave Deserts and is home to a variety of species living in this desert ecosystem
+Joshua Tree National Park: Located approximately 140 miles east of Los Angeles and a short distance to neighboring Palm Springs area.
+This protected land is comprised of vegetated high desert and low desert.
+Much of this land expands across both the Colorado and Mojave Deserts.
+It is also home to a variety of animal and plant species living in this desert ecosystem.

-8. Pinnacles National Park: During the 1700s, the Pinnacles’ Native Americans; the Chalon and Mutsun Indians, were hunter-gatherers and harvested on the local resources.
-Later, when emigrants arrived, Pinnacles became a popular place for activities, picnics, camping, and exploring.
+Pinnacles National Park: The Pinnacles’ Native Americans; the Chalon and Mutsun Indians, were hunter-gatherers and harvested on the local resources.
+Pinnacles became a popular place for activities, picnics, camping, and exploring at a later time.